 When the wholesale price of home heating oil declines significantly after a customer enters into a price protection arrangement, some customers attempt to renegotiate their arrangement in order to enter into a lower cost pricing plan with us or terminate their arrangement and switch to a competitor.
-Under our current price-protected programs, approximately 36.9% and 7.9% of our residential customers are respectively categorized as being either ceiling or fixed.
+Under our current price-protected programs, approximately 38.5% and 7.1% of our residential customers are respectively categorized as being either ceiling or fixed as of September 30, 2020.